-Many product teams have turned to Agile sprints to manage fast, efficient production cycles—that’s the promise of Agile—but that’s only if they can keep everyone in sync about what work they need to tackle and how.
-Many product teams or scrum masters currently track this work in a spreadsheet where it gets outdated quickly or trapped in a tool that isn’t accessible across the team and organization.
+Many product teams have turned to sprints to manage fast, efficient production cycles—that’s the promise of them—but that’s only if they can keep everyone in sync about what work they need to tackle and how.
+Many product teams currently track this work in a spreadsheet where it gets outdated quickly or trapped in a tool that isn’t accessible across the team and organization.

 Instead, product teams can turn to Asana’s sprint planning template.
 This template is designed to help you plan and manage sprints more effectively by making details like assignee, cost, priorities, and expectations clear to everyone.